SafarbatiSami/NucleusJ3-Documentation/README.md

 # NucleusJ3-Documentation
 # Command-Line Doc with OMERO
+## Available Functions with OMERO

+The following actions are available to use with OMERO:

+- **autocrop**: Automatically crops the widefield image based on specified criteria.
+- **segmentation**: Performs segmentation on the dataset/image.
+- **generateOverlay**: Generates an overlay from the image.
+- **cropFromCoordinate**: Crops the image based on specific coordinates.
+- **computeParameters**: Computes parameters related to the image.
+- **segCC**: Executes segmentation for chromocenter components.
+- **computeCcParameters**: Computes Chromocenter (Cc) parameters.

 # Chromocenter Parameter Computation

 This guide explains how to use the `NucleusJ3` tool to compute **Chromocenter (Cc) parameters** between datasets stored in OMERO.